CornellCAC/slurm-cluster-in-openstack/README.md

 This yaml file defines variables that configure the cluster.
 The relevant ones are:

 * Cluster
   * `cluster_name`: Use a name unique to your Openstack project.
-The playbooks identify cloud resources used by the cluster by this string in the resource names. **Need to update the default values**
+The playbooks identify cloud resources used by the cluster by this string in the resource names.
+After you set this variable initially, please do not change it. **Need to update the default values**

 * Head Node
   * `head_node_flavor`: instance flavor of the head node.